 As a side note, be sure to invest in a really good, supportive chair.
 It’s so important for adults, but also for your virtual learning students too!
-We recently bought this home office chair for our family to use.
-It’s very comfortable for long days sitting at the computer!
+I use this Tempur-Pedic office chair and I find it very comfortable for long days sitting at the computer!

 2. Have A Charging Station And Corral Those Cords!